 Spend time also exploring the nearby islands, such as the splendid Burano and Murano.

-Read also: Things to do in Venice
+Read more about Venice: Things to do in Venice

 It is the ideal destination for a honeymoon in Italy, being the city of Romeo and Juliet.
 In addition to the beauties offered by the city, first of all, the Arena, Verona is also the ideal starting point for excursions to nearby Lake Garda or the numerous amusement parks in the area.